John Graves Simcoe: Lieutenant Governor of Upper Canada

 In February 1794, the governor general, Lord Dorchester, expecting the US to ally with France, said that war was likely to break out between the US and Britain before the year was out.
 This encouraged the Indians in their war.
 Dorchester ordered Simcoe to rally the Indians and arm British vessels on the Great Lakes.
 He also built Fort Miami (present-day Maumee, Ohio) to supply the Indians.
-Simcoe expelled Americans from a settlement on the southern shore of Lake Erie which had threatened British control of the lake.
+Simcoe expelled Americans from a settlement on the southern shore of Lake Erie, which had threatened British control of the lake.
 US President Washington denounced the "irregular and high-handed proceeding of Mr. Simcoe."
 While Dorchester planned for a defensive war, Simcoe urged London to declare war: "Upper Canada is not to be defended by remaining within the boundary line."
 Dorchester was officially reprimanded by the Crown for his strong speech against the Americans in 1794.

 Simcoe realised that Newark made an unsuitable capital because it was on the Canada–US border and subject to attack.
 He proposed moving the capital to a more defensible position, in the middle of Upper Canada's southwestern peninsula between Lake Erie and Lake Huron.
 He named the new location London, and renamed the river there the Thames in anticipation of the change.
 Dorchester rejected this proposal, but accepted Simcoe's second choice, the present site of Toronto.
-Simcoe moved the capital there in 1793, and renamed the settlement York after Frederick, Duke of York, King George III's second son.
-The town was severely underdeveloped at the time of its founding so he brought with him politicians, builders, Nova Scotia timber men, and Englishmen skilled in whipsawing and cutting joists and rafters.
+Simcoe moved the capital there in 1793 and renamed the settlement York after Frederick, Duke of York, King George III's second son.
+The town was severely underdeveloped at the time of its founding, so he brought with him politicians, builders, Nova Scotia timbermen, and Englishmen skilled in whipsawing and cutting joists and rafters.

 Simcoe began construction of two roads through Upper Canada, for defence and to encourage settlement and trade.
 Yonge Street (named after British Minister of War Sir George Yonge) ran north–south from York to Lake Simcoe.
 Soldiers of the Queen's Rangers began cutting the road in August 1793, reaching Holland Landing in 1796.
 Dundas Street (named for Colonial Secretary Henry Dundas) ran east–west, between York and London.

 The Northwest Indian War ended after the United States defeated the Indians at the Battle of Fallen Timbers.
 They made peace under the Treaty of Greenville.
-While still at war with France, Britain could not afford to antagonise the US in the Jay Treaty of 1794, and agreed to withdraw north of the Great Lakes, as agreed in the Treaty of Paris (1783).
+While still at war with France, Britain could not afford to antagonise the US in the Jay Treaty of 1794, and agreed to withdraw north of the Great Lakes, as agreed in the Treaty of Paris.
 Simcoe evacuated the frontier forts.